Nathaniel Roache: 2016

 In Round 1 of the 2016 NRL season, Roache made his debut for the New Zealand Warriors against the Wests Tigers, playing off the interchange bench in the Warriors 26-34 loss at Campbelltown Stadium.

 2017

 In the 2017 NRL season, Roache made nine appearances as the club finished a disappointing 13th on the table.

 2018

 Roache made no appearances for New Zealand in the 2018 NRL season as the club qualified for the finals for the first time since 2011.

 2019

-Roache played six games for New Zealand Warriors franchise in the 2019 NRL season as the club missed out on the finals.
+Roache played six games for the New Zealand Warriors franchise in the 2019 NRL season as the club missed out on the finals.

 2020

 In November 2020, Roache signed a developmental contract with Parramatta for the 2021 season after being released by the New Zealand Warriors.

 2021

-Roache began the year player NSW Cup coming off the bench, later starting at hooker.
+Roache began the year playing NSW Cup coming off the bench, later starting at hooker.
 In round 15 2021, Roache made his Parramatta debut against the Canterbury-Bankstown Bulldogs at Bankwest Stadium.
 During the match, Roache injured his knee and was ruled out for an indefinite period.